 |Incremental download||Incremental download refers to the process of comparing the object to be downloaded with local files before downloading it and skipping it if an object with the same name already exists||You can perform an incremental download by following the steps below:

-To delete a file/folder, select the file/folder to be deleted and click 【Delete】 in the UI, or right-click it and select 【Delete】.
+To delete a file/folder, select the file/folder to be deleted and click Delete in More at the top of the UI, or right-click it and select Delete.
 You can delete multiple files/folders in batches.

 Using file synchronization feature, you can upload the specified files in your local folders to a bucket in real time.
 Detailed directions are as follows: